aniketraut16/spotifyClone/README.md

-# Music Player App Backend API Documentation
+# Spotify Clone Backend API Documentation

-Welcome to the documentation for the Music Player App Backend API.
-This API serves as the backend for our music player application, providing various endpoints to manage users, playlists, and songs.
+Welcome to the documentation for the  Spotify Clone Backend API.
+This API serves as the backend for our Spotify Clone, providing various endpoints to manage users, playlists, and songs.

 ## User Routes